What are attribution models?

 Importance of attribution models

-Likewise, the multichannel option for users makes them interact with companies through search engines (organic results), applications, social networks , etc., challenging merchants to integrate tracking or monitoring of each of the interactions.
+Likewise, the multi-channel option for users makes them interact with companies through search engines (organic results), applications, social networks , etc., challenging merchants to integrate tracking or monitoring of each of the interactions.

 Finally, the multi-device factor is another great plus for attribution models, since it does not matter if the user connects from their computer, tablet, cell phone or video game console, brands can know what they did at what time.